-- (i) The tracking and monitoring of kiwi prior to and during construction along the entire length of the road corridor, and the relocation of kiwi where necessary. - (ii) The design, installation and ongoing maintenance of kiwi exclusion fencing to restrict kiwi accessing the road at locations where: - (1) the territories identified by the tracking and monitoring in (i) straddle the road corridor; and - (2) the Project ecologist considers there is a high risk of kiwi being able to enter the road corridor at these locations. - (iii) The placement of appropriate road signage along the new road corridor to warn motorists about the possible presence of kiwi. - (iv) Monitoring of Australasian bittern using automatic acoustic bird monitors at the Mimi wetland and in the Mangapepeke Valley prior to construction.
+- (i) The tracking and monitoring of kiwi prior to and during construction along the entire length of the road corridor, and the relocation of kiwi where necessary. - (ii) The design, installation and ongoing maintenance of kiwi exclusion fencing to restrict kiwi accessing the road and to guide kiwi to culvert underpasses/safe crossing points. - (iii) The placement of appropriate road signage along the new road corridor to warn motorists about the possible presence of kiwi. - (iv) Monitoring of Australasian bittern using automatic acoustic bird monitors at the Mimi wetland and in the Mangapepeke Valley prior to construction.
 Should bittern be recorded in the Project Area the Requiring Authority shall advise the Operations Manager of DOC New Plymouth District Office within two days of the data from the automatic acoustic bird monitor being analysed.
 The Requiring Authority shall design, install and maintain low fencing adjacent to the road corridor at marshland locations where bittern are recorded, prior to operation of the road. - (v) The DOC Operations Manager New Plymouth District Office, TRoNT and the Planning Lead (or Nominee) shall be notified should nesting kokako or their nests be detected in the construction area.
 Notification shall be provided within 2 hours of detection.
 Appropriate response actions shall be implemented immediately to avoid disturbance.